alexyorke/alexyorke.github.io/_drafts/2026-06-13-monads-in-c-sharp-part-3-io.md

 **Previously in the series**: [List is a monad (Part 1)](https://alexyorke.github.io/2025/06/29/list-is-a-monad/) and [Monads in C# (Part 2): Result](https://alexyorke.github.io/2025/09/13/monads-in-c-sharp-part-2-result-either/)

-> **Scope:** The `IO<T>` below is a synchronous, non-memoized teaching model built on `Func<T>`. `Run()` directly invokes its stored delegate on the current thread; the wrapper itself performs no scheduling.
-Every call to `Run()` starts the computation again.
-Exceptions thrown by the delayed operation or its composed callbacks propagate to the caller.
-The type has no built-in asynchronous I/O, cancellation, concurrency, resource bracketing, error model, or stack-safety mechanism.
-It is not a production abstraction or a compiler-enforced effect system.

-Earlier articles in this series passed functions to `Map` and `FlatMap`, but did not focus on when those functions run, how often they run, or when they interact with the outside world.
+Earlier articles in this series explained `Map` / `FlatMap` chaining, but did not focus on callbacks that interact with the outside world.

-For this article, call a function *pure* when the same inputs produce the same result and evaluating it produces no observable behavior beyond that result.
-I use *effect* as shorthand for behavior such as printing, writing a file, mutating state, calling a service, or observing time or randomness.
-The traditional phrase is *side effect*.
+Useful programs perform effects somewhere.
+Here, an *effect* is behavior such as printing, writing a file, calling a service, or observing time or randomness.
+A function is *pure* when the same inputs produce the same result and evaluation produces no observable behavior beyond that result.

-Most useful programs perform effects somewhere.
-Once a callback is effectful, the policy governing its invocation becomes part of the program's visible behavior.
+Once a callback performs effects, how and when it is invoked changes what the program does.

 A simple pure function: